thruston/tex-tristram/README.md

 work of art in itself, and that the pagination, the decorations, and even in some cases the hyphenation of the lines are all meaningful.

 This project therefore presents the text in nine separate PDF files, designed to be read in a PDF viewer that allows you to see two pages at once, like an open book.
-Each page break faithfully follows the page breaks in the originals, and the text includes all the dashes, asterisks, blanks, and catch-words.
+Each page break faithfully follows the line and page breaks in the originals, and the text includes all the dashes, asterisks, blanks, and catch-words.

 The spelling and punctuation is all Sterne's (as far as human proof-reading